-Hyderabad based IT Solutions company, Ray Business Technologies, is euphoric as GES 2017 is slated to be hosted in Hyderabad city from Nov 28-30, 2017, the headquarter of the company.
-Raybiztech has been working with Women entrepreneurs across the globe.
+Hyderabad based IT Solutions company, Ray Business Technologies, is euphoric as GES 2017 was recently hosted in Hyderabad city from Nov 28-30, 2017, the headquarter of the company.
+Raybiztech has been working with Women entrepreneurs across the globe since 2011.

 The 8th annual Global Entrepreneurship Summit (GES) in Hyderabad is being hosted by NITI Aayog in partnership with the Government of the United States of America. #GES2017